ziaullhaque/asset-managment-server/README.md

 #  Server Side `README.md`

-# AssetVerse — Corporate Asset Management System (Server)
+# AssetManagment — Corporate Asset Management System (Server)

-This is the backend API for **AssetVerse**, a corporate asset management platform built using Node.js, Express, MongoDB, and Firebase JWT authentication.
+This is the backend API for **AssetManagment**, a corporate asset management platform built using Node.js, Express, MongoDB, and Firebase JWT authentication.

 ---